iamkishore0/aws/EKS/EKS_Cluster_Creation/Readme.md

-Create IAM role and Assign that Role to ec2 instance where kubectl got installed
+## Create an IAM role and Assign that Role to ec2 instance where kubectl got installed

 ## Create an EKS cluster with 2 nodes & instance type - t2.micro
     'eksctl create cluster \